kleinbottle/swanlotus/content/blogs/same-action-four-castes/same-action-four-castes.md

 ## The Spiritual Meaning of Caste

-This is the spiritual origin of the four castes. _It is the mental attitude rather than the physical body that determines caste.
-It is not the birth-pedigree, but the operating system of the mind, that determines caste_.
+This is the spiritual origin of the four castes.

+It is the mental attitude rather than the physical body that determines caste.
+It is not the birth-pedigree, but the operating system of the mind, that determines caste.
+Caste is not rigid and restricting but is instead fluid and freeing, based on one's own choice.

 Moreover, because the mind constantly fluctuates with time, and because human aspiration and motivation oscillate with time and deed, the caste of a person changes accordingly.
 It is not fixed for all time but varies with mood, moment, and movement.

 ## Why clean house?